andersfylling/disgord/docs/examples/sharding.md

 })
 ```

 The entire shard config is optional as your bot will always use sharding by default, and automatically decide on how many shards you need.
-There is also no need to communicate with individual shards in this design, so there is no difference when you interact with the DisGord interface regardless of how many shards are being used.
+There is also no need to communicate with individual shards in this design, so there is no difference when you interact with the Disgord interface regardless of how many shards are being used.

 ```go
 // this client is also using shards